SECURITYMADEINLU/DNS_WS/content_en/New-version-DNS-game.md

 4/ The child number 2 (DNS resolver) asks the child number 4 who is “smile.lu”.
 The child number 4 indicates that it the child number 6 who has the answer.

 5/ The child number 2 (DNS resolver) asks the child number 6 who has “www.smile.lu”.
-The child number 6 indicates a “resource child”’s number, for instance the child number 8 (at this level, we use IP addresses, example: 192.162.2.3: this shows that we can also reach a website by typing figures in the browser).
+The child number 6 indicates a “server child”’s number, for instance the child number 8 (at this level, we use IP addresses, example: 192.162.2.3: this shows that we can also reach a website by typing figures in the browser).

 6/ The child number 2 (DNS resolver) says to the child number 1 (browser) “the child number 8 can give you the info”.